linrunner/tlp-doc/settings/runtimepm.rst

     RUNTIME_PM_ON_AC=on
     RUNTIME_PM_ON_BAT=auto

-Controls runtime power management for PCIe devices.
+Controls autosuspend for PCIe devices.
 Possible values:

 * auto – enabled (power down idle devices)
 * on – disabled (devices powered on permanently)